Removal of Sam Altman from OpenAI

 On November 17, 2023, OpenAI's board of directors ousted co-founder and chief executive Sam Altman.
 In an official post on the company's website, it was stated that "the board no longer has confidence in his ability to continue leading OpenAI".
-The removal was predicated by employee concerns about his handling of artificial intelligence safety, and allegations of abusive behavior.
-Altman was reinstated on November 22 after pressure from employees and investors.
+The removal was predicated by employee concerns, led by co-founder Ilya Sutskever and chief technology officer Mira Murati, about Altman's handling of artificial intelligence safety, commercialization, and allegations of lying and abusive behavior.
+Altman was reinstated on November 22 after pressure from employees and investors, with negotiations mediated by Microsoft CEO Satya Nadella.

+The day of the removal, Greg Brockman and Jakub Pachocki resigned in support of Altman.
+The board of directors appointed Murati as interim CEO, and appointed former Twitch CEO Emmett Shear as CEO on November 19.
+On November 20, a letter signed by 745 of OpenAI's 770 employees threatened mass resignations if the board does not resign; Sutskever was a signatory, defecting from the board and publicly apologizing for his participation in the board's previous actions.
+The same day, Microsoft appointed Altman, Brockman, Pachocki, and other ex-OpenAI scientists to a new AI research team at Microsoft.

 The removal and subsequent reinstatement caused widespread reactions, including impacts felt in the financial markets and technology sector.
 Microsoft, a partner of OpenAI, received little notice of the removal and experienced a drop in the share price of its stock.
 The removal also promoted interest in investigations from regulatory agencies.

 Background

 OpenAI

 OpenAI is an artificial intelligence firm founded in December 2015 as a non-profit entity.
 The for-profit division of the organization released ChatGPT in November 2022, contributing to a resurgence in generative artificial intelligence funding.
 The board of directors of the controlling non-profit formerly comprised chief scientist Ilya Sutskever, as well as Adam D'Angelo, chief executive of Quora, entrepreneur Tasha McCauley, and Helen Toner, strategy director for the Center for Security and Emerging Technology.
 As of October 2023, the company is valued at billion and was set to bring in billion in revenue.
 Altman has described OpenAI's relationship with Microsoft as the "best bromance in tech".

 OpenAI is uniquely structured, an intentional decision to avoid investor control.
 A board of directors controls the non-profit OpenAI, Inc. The non-profit owns and controls a for-profit company itself controlling a capped-profit company, OpenAI Global, LLC and a holding company owned by employees and other investors.
 The holding company is the majority owner of OpenAI Global, LLC.; Microsoft owns a minority stake in the capped-profit company.
 OpenAI's bylaws, enacted in January 2016, allow a majority of its board of directors to remove any director without prior warning or a formal meeting with written consent.